tomcl/HowToUseGitTJWC/README.md

 |David | master | Central |_D_ --> _C_ --> _B_ --> _A_ |
 |Eddie | master | Central |  _E_ --> _C_ --> _B_ --> _A_ |

 The first one of David and Eddie who Pushes will succeed without problem.
-For example after Eddie Push we have:
+For example suppose Eddie Pushes his commit (_E_) to the central repo before David Pushes _D_.
+We have:

 | repo and branch  |  commit history  |
 |-----|----:|